muhark/dpir-intro-python/Week6/lecture.md

 ## Hyperparameter Tuning

 - Hyperparameter tuning is the practice of choosing model parameters by maximising an _objective function_.
 Some possible objective functions include:
-    - _Mean Squared Prediction Error_: Combine with train-test splits.
+    - _Mean Absolute Prediction Error_: Combine with train-test splits.
     - _Goodness-of-Fit_: Measures such as R-squared, AIC, etc.
     - _Coherence/Entropy Measures_: Most algorithms have a measure of the complexity/information tradeoff, which can be optimised.
 - Hyperparameter tuning is computationally costly, but also easily parallelisable.